axibase/atsd-use-cases/tutorials/historize/README.md

 ## Creating Views and Granting Permissions

-Creating views is optional but recommended to prevent the monitoring account under which the queries are executed from customizing the query text, thus inadvertently retrieving more data than necessary.
+Creating views is optional but recommended to ensure the monitoring account under which the queries are executed cannot customize the query text, inadvertently retrieving more data than necessary.

 ```sql
 CREATE VIEW stat_orders_hourly_total AS